orihomotakanat/mqttTraining/homeautomation_js/README.md

 (ex.)
 If the value for `message.destinationName` is `home/results/leds/Upper`, the code replaces `home/results/leds/` with an empty string and the resulting string. `1`, is the LED Location.

 * `onMessageDelivered`
 This function receives a `Paho.MQTT.Message` instance in the `message` argument.
-In this case, the function has an empty body because of preventing from running a code when a message has been successfully delivered
+In this case, the function has an empty body because of preventing from running a code when a message has been successfully delivered.